mdowais-39/Pet-Classification/README.txt

-Pet Classifier: A Deep Learning Model for Pet Breed Identification
+🐈Pet Classifier: A Deep Learning Model for Pet Breed Identification

 📖 Project Overview
 The Pet Classifier is a deep learning project designed to classify images of pets into their respective breeds.
 Built using Python, TensorFlow/Keras, and Jupyter Notebook, this project leverages convolutional neural networks (CNNs) to achieve high-accuracy image classification.
 The model is trained on the Oxford-IIIT Pet Dataset and includes data preprocessing, model training, evaluation, and visualization of performance metrics.